dce4/dce4.me/_posts/just-living-or-worshipping/2020-06-04-just-living-or-worshipping?.md

 > <i>Everybody worships.
 The only choice is what we worship.
 Some people kneel to money, some to power or intellect.</i>

 Actually, this episode of Messiah got me thinking about all of those ideas.
 We are trying to stay alive in this society by going school, college; having a job, a responsibility to get paid.
 We are only getting paid while we are serving the society and almost all of us follow this rule as a default, without questioning it.
-Therefore, maybe we are unintentionally idolizing our jobs, companies, skills to worship to the humanity, to ourselves.
+Therefore, maybe we are unintentionally idolizing our jobs, companies, skills to worship to the humanity, to *ourselves*.
 But when we think of it, how can we survive if we don't serve to the humanity?

 If you have a answer or want to criticize those ideas, feel free to share!